zenefits/javascript/README.md

   <a name="modules--no-export-from-import"></a><a name="10.3"></a>
   - [10.3](#modules--no-export-from-import) And do not export directly from an import.

+**EMBER NOTE:** this is recommended for regular JS code, Ember generators use this for addon import/export statements as one-liners.
+We don't need need to fight with generated code to meet this rule.

     > Why?
 Although the one-liner is concise, having one clear way to import and one clear way to export makes things consistent.